 4. Sorted the data by the random numbers we generated from smallest to largest.

 5. Once sorted by random number, we selected the first 300-400 patient IDs (the sample size was only 250 but we needed to provide the team with some extras).

+Results of Excel register random sampling are presented in table 1.

+Table 1.
+Excel random sampling results of the registers of selected clinics